 6. Terminate this overall set of steps.

-4. Dispatch a progress event called writestart.
+4. Fire a progress event called writestart.

 5. Return from the truncate method, but continue processing the other steps in this algorithm.